Domestic Violence-Related Mild Traumatic Brain Injuries in Women

 What is the rate of occurrence and consequences of traumatic brain injury caused by domestic violence?

 Past Studies by the American Psychological Association define domestic violence as a pattern of abusive behavior including causing physical, sexual, and/or psychological harm.
 Domestic violence is recognized as a major public health concern.
 Historically, most of the research pertaining to domestic violence has focused on psychological issues.
-Studies indicate that a woman’s face, neck, and head are the locations most frequently injured during
+Studies indicate that a woman’s face, neck, and head are the locations most frequently injured during physical domestic violence.
+There have been few studies that have further explored the relationship between domestic violence, physical injuries to the head, and traumatic brain injury; however, some of the findings suggest that survivors of traumatic brain injuries caused by domestic violence are more likely to have below average recoveries.

 This Study attempted to survey 169 women who came to three metropolitan emergency departments with injuries and health issues directly related to domestic violence within a 7 to 9 month period.
 The women were referred by the emergency room personnel to sexual assault-domestic violence health staff who had been trained in the use of the survey and given resource and referral information about traumatic brain injuries.
 Fifty-one women, or about 30% of the 169 women, agreed to or were able to complete the survey at the time of the emergency room visit.
 Forty-six women responded to all items on the survey.